Skip to main content

 Size: SmallCoat Length: Medium LengthCompare

 Energetic, courageous, and always ready for adventure: the Wire Fox Terrier is a true powerhouse.
 Its intelligent nature and fearless character make it the perfect companion for active people.
+Are you ready for a clever four-legged friend who delights you with his zest for life every single day?

 Last updated: